vontell/AoC-Claude-Rust/README.md

 * I felt like the logic for this one was the first one in the calendar that seemed a little trickier... but still a breeze, got it on the first try.

+**Part 2**

+* This is the first time that the LLM printed out an answer that was incorrect (3245).
+Luckily the model wrote tests, and even the test was incorrect.
+* I had it rewrite the code twice, giving it the failing tests, and both times it failed to resolve the issues... it confidently made the statement that it needed to consider non-adjacent letters in forming "MAS", and rewrote the solution to do that, although that is not the case according the instructions.
+* It wasn't until I asked it to reason about the test failure that it finally realized what was wrong (it was double counting).
+This might mean that giving the LLM additional instructions to reason about its failures might be a good idea.